 As we toasted Charlie and washed our meat down with fresh Pilsner beer, we assumed that this would be the last protein we would eat during our epic Prague food tour.
 As we soon found out, this was not the case.

 Kantýna is located at Politických vězňů 1511/5, 110 00 Nové Město, Czechia.

 Stop 4 – Pivovar Národni

 In an obvious attempt to kill us with too much delicious meat, if there is such a thing, Charlie ordered a gargantuan pork shoulder for the three of us to share at Pivovar Národni.
 Since we were eating in a beer garden, it only made sense to drink beer with this fourth course of our progressive meal.
-Since Pivovar Národni has Czech Lion beers on tap, that’s what we drank.
+Pivovar Národni has Czech Lion beers on tap, so that’s what we drank.

 Pivovar Narodni is located at Národní 8, 110 00 Nové Město, Czechia.

 Wanting to show us another side of the multi-cultural city and knowing that we’ve been known to travel for wine, Charlie led us to eclectically designed Vinarna U Sudu so that we could sip glasses of young wine on the wine bar’s outdoor patio.

 High in alcohol but low in price, the three glasses cost a total of 60 Koruna (approximately $3 USD) at the time of our visit.